 With Computer Market Research’s Synchronized Channel Marketing software vendors are able to:

 - Integrate their content into co-branded digital campaigns

 - Distribute their marketing material to channel partner’s digital network

 Our Co-op/MDF Management module provides unmatched visibility on channel spending for improved ROI.
-This cloud-based tool enables you to operate your Co-op and MDF programs on a global scale.
-Our Co-op/MDF solutions are entirely configurable so that channel management teams can build and deploy their own marketing programs that support their unique program guidelines.
+This web-based tool enables you to operate your Co-op and MDF programs on a global scale.
+Our Co-op/MDF solutions are entirely configurable.
+This allows channel management teams to build and deploy their own marketing programs that support their unique program guidelines.